Joy-less/RemReplicate/README.md

 ## Setup

 1. Install [Rem Send](https://github.com/Joy-less/RemSend).

-2. Add the Rem Replicate addon to your project.
+2. Add the Rem Replicate addon to your project and build your project.

-3. Create a node and attach the `Replicator.cs` script.
+3. Create a `Replicator` node (or create a node and attach the `Replicator.cs` script).

 ## Sample

 Look inside the Sample folder for an example project.

 The server replicates a moving, coloured cube to the client.

 Run the project with 2 debug instances, where one instance has a `server` feature/argument.